zzzprojects/learn-orm/tutorials/ssis/add-and-configure-an-oledb.md

 After adding a **Flat File** connection manager to connect to the data source, we now need to add an **OLE DB** connection manager to connect to the data destination.

  - An OLE DB connection manager enables a package to extract data from or load data into any OLE DB-compliant data source.
- - Using an OLE DB connection manager, you can specify the server, the authentication method, and the default database for the connection.
+ - Using an OLE DB connection manager, you can specify the server, the authentication method, and the connection's default database.

 ## Add and configure an OLE DB connection manager